-Titan v9 includes the conventional Shape Generator with preset patterns, and the Key frame Shape Generator which allows you to create your own custom patterns.
+You can use the conventional Shape Generator with preset patterns, or the Key frame Shape Generator which allows you to create your own custom patterns.

 The Pixel Mapper is used to generate animated textures using the colour or intensity of a group of fixtures (often LED battens, starcloths or LED web type fixtures).
 When viewed at a distance the effect becomes clearly visible.